-This AC contains data and information, which if included in a certificate holder's exposition would support an application for Extended Diversion Time Operations (EDTO) and/or Polar Area Operations authorisation.
-It explains means acceptable to the Director for a New Zealand registered twin turbine engine Part 121 aeroplane to be eligible to operate over a route, or a designated Polar Area, that contains a point farther than 60 minutes flying time from an adequate aerodrome at an approved one-engine inoperative cruise speed.
+This AC describes an acceptable means of compliance with Civil Aviation Rule Part 121, which, if included in a certificate holder's exposition, would support an application for Extended Diversion Time Operations (EDTO) and/or polar area operations authorisation.
+It explains means acceptable to the Director for a New Zealand-registered twin turbine engine Part 121 aeroplane to be eligible to operate over a route, or a designated polar area, that contains a point further than 60 minutes' flying time from an adequate aerodrome at an approved one-engine inoperative cruise speed.